The Legacy of SF BUILD: Counter Initiative Symposium

 The Legacy of SF BUILD: Counter Initiative Symposium and Gala aims to:

-• Support the professional development of T32 Directors and students.
+• Support the professional development of Educational Directors and Students.

 • Celebrate accomplishments and highlight the legacy of SF BUILD.